Overview of The Application Process

 c.
 Once the required documents have been gathered, the Agency documents should be named and numbered to match the list provided.
 Save the files in a folder with the applicant's organization name.
 Review to ensure that all of the required documents are properly named and ordered.

 d.
-You may transfer the documents in two ways: Complete the Online Application and e-mail the documents in a zip file to firstname.lastname@example.org or mail a flash drive to the MCRSP Administrative Offices:
+You may transfer the documents in two ways: Complete the Online Application and e-mail the documents in a zip file to firstname.lastname@example.org or email@example.com or mail a flash drive to the MCRSP Administrative Offices:

 Missouri Coalition of Recovery Support Providers